ChrisWhealy/DistributedSystemNotes/Lecture 3.md

 ![Process events](./img/L3%20Process%20events.png)

 This diagram tells us that three events have taken place within this process and that they happened in the order `X` followed by `Y` followed by `Z`.

-From this we can infer the following:
+From this, we can then infer the following:

 * Event `X` happened before events `Y` and `Z`, and therefore ***might*** be their cause, but we cannot be certain about this
 * Event `Y` happened before event `Z` and therefore ***might*** be its cause, but again, we cannot be certain about this